1. Introduction

 The information generated by Google Analytics cookies about your use of the website includes:

-- Clickstream data (your navigation path on the website)
+• Clickstream data (your navigation path on the site)

 4.3 Data Processing and Transmission

-The information generated by cookies about your use of this website (including your IP address) will be transmitted to Google and stored on servers in the United States.
-Google will use this information to evaluate your usage of the website, compile reports on website activity for the website operators, and provide other services related to website activity and internet usage.
+Information generated by cookies about your use of this website (including your IP address) will be transmitted to Google and stored on their servers in the United States.
+Google will use this information to evaluate your use of the website, compile activity reports for website operators, and provide other services related to website activity and internet usage.

 4.4 IP Anonymization

-We have enabled the IP anonymization feature of Google Analytics (anonymizeIP).
-This means that within EU member states or other contracting states of the European Economic Area Agreement, your IP address will be shortened by Google.
-Only in exceptional cases will the full IP address be sent to Google servers in the US and shortened there.
+We have enabled Google Analytics' IP anonymization feature (anonymizeIP).
+This means that within European Union member states or other contracting states to the European Economic Area Agreement, your IP address will be shortened by Google.
+Only in exceptional cases will the full IP address be sent to a Google server in the United States and shortened there.

-Google will not associate your IP address with any other data held by Google.
-You may refuse the use of cookies by selecting the appropriate settings in your browser, but please note that if you do this, you may not be able to use the full functionality of this website.
+Google will not associate your IP address with other data held by Google.
+You can refuse the use of cookies by selecting the appropriate settings in your browser, but please note that if you do this, you may not be able to use the full functionality of this website.

 4.6 Opting Out of Google Analytics

-You can opt out of Google Analytics by the following methods:
+You can opt out of Google Analytics in the following ways:

 4.7 More Information